Skip to main content

 Location: Houston, TX

-Rice’s combination of being a mid-size school in a big city (Houston is the nation’s fourth-largest city) allows students to enjoy the familiarity of a smaller community on campus, but also experience bigger city life.
-Rice’s campus is tight-knit; there are no fraternities or sororities, and the university’s residential system randomly assigns students to one of its 11 colleges—where they maintain membership through their undergraduate years, which creates a family-like atmosphere.
+Rice’s combination of being a medium-sized school in a big city (Houston is the nation’s fourth-largest city) allows students to enjoy the familiarity of a smaller community on campus while also experiencing big city life.
+Rice’s campus is tight-knit; there are no fraternities or sororities, and the university’s residential system randomly assigns students to one of its 11 colleges, where they maintain membership through their undergraduate years, which creates a family-like atmosphere.

 Rice is located minutes away from Houston’s downtown and in the heart of its museum district.
 Despite Houston’s size, the city itself can feel suburban—it’s much more spread out than cities like New York, Chicago, and Boston.